Matiasbenites/matiasbenites/README.md

  I've been learning and introducing myself in the programming world for a year.
 Honestly, I love it and it's something that I hope to invest many hours for a long time.

 *   🌍  I'm based in Corrientes, Argentina
-*   🧠  I'm learning ReactJS and NodeJS.
+*   🧠  Currently learning ReactJS and NodeJS.
 *   🤝  I'm open to collaborate on any front-end project.
 In any case, I will try to help you in any way.
-*   ⚡  I love Mate and Chipacitos, but if you're not an Argentinian then you're not ready for this conversation.
+*   ⚡  //Don't document the problem; fix it up

 ![](https://komarev.com/ghpvc/?username=Matiasbenites&style=plastic&color=yellow)